KintsugiCode/tabibi/README.md

 There are two ways to run tabibi.
 The first uses pre-trained models and is described in [General Usage](#general-usage), the second involves training your own models and is described in [Training Specific Usage](#training-specific-usage).

+This project was trained using the [DSD100](https://sigsep.github.io/datasets/dsd100.html) and [AAM](https://zenodo.org/records/5794629) datasets.

 ## Setup